jlauemoeller/nayrapoc/README.md

 # Nayra

-Nayra is a Proof-of-Concept implementation of a _Decision Journal_ providing project teams with a simple way to record their decisions and assumptions.
+Nayra is a Proof-of-Concept implementation of a _Decision Journal_ for teams.

+It provides teams with a simple way to record their decisions and assumptions as they work on their project.
+Each decision has a rationale and a number of assumptions that it relies on.
+Team members can discuss these assumptions by leaving comments, and AI is then used to evaluate whether the rationale for the assumption adequately addresases the concerns raised.
+Inference runs whenever the rationale is changed, or when comments are updated, and provides an always-current evalaution of the validity of the rationale.
+This can help the team spot and understand weaknesses in the rationale and avoid false assumptions.

 Decisions can be assigned a future Review-By date to help the team remember to revisit past choices.
-Decision states (_proposed_, _rejected_, _active_, and _retired_) signals the current relevance of a decision, allowing everyone to understand which are still in effect, and which purely of historical importance.
+Additionally, decision states (_proposed_, _rejected_, _active_, and _retired_) signals the current relevance of a decision, allowing everyone to understand which are still in effect, and which purely of historical importance.

+## Next steps

+Turning this POC into a real product would require some additional work and features.
+Some are very standard SaaS functionality such as user and profile management, invitations, and billing and payment integration.
+Others are more specific to the product:

+### Allow discussions of decisions

+The POC only showcases a comment / discussion feature for assumptions, but a real product should also make this available for decisions - teams will want to discuss their decisions before committing to them.
+Here it would be useful to use AI to summarize the discussion thread and evaluate the overall sentiment.
+Sometimes discussions run over multiple platforms -- eg. a decision may have its roots in a discussion that took place on a related GitHub issue.
+It would be useful to allow references to this discussion and use AI to summarize that part of it, then show that as background information.
+See also "Integrations" below.

+### Allow attachments

+While the BlockNote editor used in the POC does allow images to be embedded into rationales, it would be useful to provide a real attahcment feature where users can add eg. PDF documents as background information.
+These should be included in the semantic search (see below) and it would also be useful to use AI to summarize their contents and how they are relevant for the rationale / discussion and then display this summary alongside the attachment.
+This makes it faster for team members to quickly form an overview of the situation.

+### Semantic search

+The amount of decisions, assumptions, and comments will quickly run up in any serious use case and users will need away to search across all of these.
+A semantic search functionality using embeddings in vector database would provide an effective global full text search and could be made available in a top-level search bar.
+However, semantic search could also be used to find and surface related decisions and assumptions in the UI.
+Since most projects tend to revisit decisions about the same area of the project many times over its lifetime, I think it would be very useful to automatically surface e.g. related decisions or similar assumptions, and use these with AI to extract and present the essence of past decisons.
+As an example, when writing the rationale for a new assumption, AI might be able to point out that a similar assumption was discussed a year ago and found not to be sound at that time.

+### Decision Quality Assurance

+AI could be used to help raise decision quality by evaluating rationales for readability, comprehension, and implicit assumptions.
+Another helpful evaluation would be to find past, but still active, decisions that appear to be in conflict with the new proposed decision: this would help surface potential problems to the team and assist in situations where the institutional knowledge of _why_ something is as it is is lost.

+### API and AI tool support

+As more and more development is handed over to autonomous agents, so are core decisions and assumptions.
+It would be very useful to have these recorded in a decision journal for both human developers and as part of the memory layer for agents.
+Adding an API to the application would enable this sort of co-work by letting agents use skill and tools to interact with the decision journal.
+This would be especially useful if the semantic search mentioned above was also exposed over the API so agents like Claude and Codex can use the decision journal as a knowledge base when researching solutions.

+### Integrations

+Applications such as this are rarely used in isolation.
+It should integrate with platforms such as Github and Linear for easy reference to code or issues.
+AI could be used to evaluate alignment with issue descriptions, or whether assumptions about existing code appear sound and well founded.

+### Decision Review

+Not all decisions end up being the right ones, however much they seemed so at the time they were made.
+Some was always wrong, others no longer match the product or the requirements.
+It would be useful to have a more well-defined mechanism to identify and mark these, especially so that humand developers and AI agents can more accurately determine whether a given decision still holds or can be disregarded.
+Supporting this use case would require a review mechanism for active decisions where relevant ones are picked and brought to the team's assumption.
+AI could be used both for the selection process, but also for a "pre-evaluation" step where the the agent essentially provides a review based on related, later decisions, etc.

+## Purpose

 The purpose of this Proof-of-Concept was to further increase my working knowledge of TypeScript, React, and Next.js by exploring and evaluating a few ideas:

 - A layered architecture for Next.js apps
 - Errors as values (instead of exceptions)